Enhancely API (1.4.2)

 JSON-LD generation is asynchronous.
 When you submit a URL:

-For newly created records or records being processed (201/202 responses), poll the GET /api/v1/jsonld/{hash} endpoint to check when processing completes and the status becomes ready.
+For newly created records or records still being processed (201/202 responses), poll the GET /api/v1/jsonld/{hash} endpoint.
+It returns 202 Accepted while processing continues and 200 OK once the JSON-LD is available.

 Rate Limiting

-All endpoints are rate-limited per domain.
+All endpoints are rate-limited per organization.
 Each response includes rate limit headers to help you track your usage.

 Rate Limit Headers